Bringing the look and feel of a boutique store to your computer screen

 Based on usability tests, I knew I needed to find a better way to organize inventory.
 I set up a card sort where people organized products from the Decade website into groups that made sense to them.
 Four categories emerged:

 The total number of categories dropped from

-This will greatly reduce cognitive load and make the store easier to navigate overall.
+This will reduce cognitive load by

 Updated Site Map

 With Lizzie in mind and with a new content hierarchy, I created a wireframe and prototype for the new site.